markjnkim/es_mod/02-css/content/lesson-1-git_workflow.md

 ![contact-form](assets/lesson-1/1400-Reach-Out-mock-up.png)

-And here is the corresponding issue, which contains the requirements:
+And here is the corresponding issue with the requirements:

 ![contact-form-issue](assets/lesson-1/1500-contact-us-requirement-issue.png)

 Notice the large text input field for the message.
 This is a new HTML element that will allow multiple lines to be entered.
 This element is called `<textarea>`.
-This element has quite a few attributes that allow different configuration parameters like the size of the rendered input field, maximum character length, and if it is a required input in order to submit.
-This and many more attributes can be found at [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/textarea) for a more detailed look at the attributes.
+This element has quite a few attributes that allow different configuration parameters such as the size of the rendered input field, maximum character length, and whether it is a required input in order to submit.
+For more details, see the [MDN web docs on the textarea element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/textarea).

 Here is the markup: